 The time the child is at school or daycare does not count.
 Neither parent goes to school with the child.
 However, there are situations when courts overlook this rule.
 If you volunteer with school activities and/or go to every PTO meeting, the courts might include those hours.

-Once each parents know how many hours they spend with their child each day, adding the total number of days during the year is next.
-Below is a another specific adjustment chart that helps determines how much time you spend with your child during the whole year:
+Once each parent knows how many hours they spend with their child each day, adding the total number of days during the year is next.
+Below is another specific adjustment chart that helps determines how much time you spend with your child for the whole year: